-The Dummy Guide to video game music, Part II The second part of the guide explores how the explosion of the gaming industry has influenced the ways in which a whole generation create and consume music.
+The second part of the guide explores how the explosion of the gaming industry has influenced the ways in which a whole generation create and consume music.

 In the first instalment of the Dummy Guide To video game music we looked at the early days of gaming-related noise.
 In part two, we explore the development of sound from the Playstation and N64 onwards, and its influence on underground producers of today.